ManticoreGamesInc/platform-documentation/src/api/weapon.md

 -- We're keeping track of damage dealt here, but additional study is needed to draw conclusions.
 -- Plus, this would need to be tested in multiplayer and the data accessed somehow. function OnTargetImpacted(weapon, impactData)
-    if impactData.other and impactData.other:IsA("Player") then
+    if ImpactData.targetObject and ImpactData.targetObject:IsA("Player") then
         -- The damage calculation may change per weapon.
 This is a generic example local damageAmount = weapon.damage